 On that general point, many seem not to have noticed my rather sparse social media interactions since New Year’s Eve – my only ‘resolution’ for 2021.
 My last missive of 2020 was a picture (above right); the only one since, another similar image a week later (below, left).

-Yes, there is a point to this (which will become apparent soon), though I haven’t replied to any responses: Explaining the meaning of the memes would require continued social media interaction – breaking the resolution.
+Yes, there is a point to this (which will become apparent2 soon), though I haven’t replied to any responses: Explaining the meaning of the memes would require continued social media interaction – breaking the resolution.

-More specifically though, befuddled as they are by all this technology, would anyone out there understand the reasons why I’ve done this? – and why those same issues have such wide-ranging effects on many of the ‘problems’ people perceive today.
+More specifically though, befuddled as they are by all this technology, would anyone out there understand the reasons why I’ve done this? – and why those same issues have such wide-ranging effects3 on many of the ‘problems’ people perceive today.

 My problem is not the specific nature of the technology, but the way in which technology is now used as a deliberate means of distraction and coercion.
 Hence my difficulty is not so much my relationship to technology, but the knock-on effects for me of the way in which people are used by it.